risnejr/air-quality/README.md

 $ ./sse
 ```
 ### `gen_config`
-This is meant to generate the required `config.json` file which is required by all of the other modules (see "flowchart" above).
+Generates the required `config.json` file which is required by all of the other modules (see "flowchart" above).

 ### `read_sensor`
 This module is meant to be running on a **RPi Zero W** with a **BME680** sensor attached.
 The script also supports backfilling data if the device loses internet connection.